awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 ## AWS KMS Events<a name="kms-events"></a>

 AWS KMS integrates with Amazon CloudWatch Events to notify you of certain events that affect your CMKs\.
 Each event is represented in [JSON \(JavaScript Object Notation\)](http://json.org) and contains the event name, the date and time when the event occurred, the CMK affected, and more\.
-You can use CloudWatch Events to collect these events and set up rules that route them to one or more *targets* such as AWS Lambda functions, Amazon SNS topics, Amazon SQS queues, streams in Amazon Kinesis Streams, or built\-in targets\.
+You can use CloudWatch Events to collect these events and set up rules that route them to one or more *targets* such as AWS Lambda functions, Amazon SNS topics, Amazon SQS queues, streams in Amazon Kinesis Data Streams, or built\-in targets\.

 For more information about using CloudWatch Events with other kinds of events, including those emitted by AWS CloudTrail when it records a read/write API request, see the [Amazon CloudWatch Events User Guide](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.